baobabyoo/almica/README.md

 4. Edit the parameters in the `Parameters` section in this script.
 5. Run it.

+*Before running this script, it is recommended that you rename your FITS visibilities as XXX_1.fits, XXX_2.fits, XXX_3.fits, etc, such that you can use iterators to loop through all files.*

+*This procedure does not support multi-processor (since Miriad does not support it).
+If you only have one spectral line to image, normally running it with a single modern processor would be more than adequate for most of the typical ALMA projects (LPs are different stories).*

+*If you have many spectral lines and many processors, you can split the lines into separated files, replicate the scripts for individual lines, and run them separately.
+This is what I am always doing.
+For high-mass star-forming regions, this is in fact not quite avoidable since you may need to try different Briggs Robust parameters, tapering, or uv distance range for different lines.
+Imaging the whole spw in one go does not always get us the best achievable image quality for all lines.
+I shared another Python/CASA script that may make it easier for you to split a large number of lines for a large number of ALMA MS files ( [Check this link](https://github.com/baobabyoo/usefulCASAscripts/blob/zcma_2017Nov/linesplit.py), and please use the zcma_2017Nov branch, which was the lastest edit and was used for the publication [Dong et al.  2022](https://ui.adsabs.harvard.edu/abs/2022NatAs...6..331D/abstract)).
+The syntax of ALMA data might have changed since then.
+If you encounter any problem or if you have any suggestion, please let me know.*

 ## Examples of images created with this procedure